Cervical Pillows Help Relieve Neck Pain & More

 Side sleeping is most commonly used by adults and pillows supporting the cervical spine provide stabilization as both the pillow and mattress compress in responding to body weight and spinal tissue settling takes place, usually requiring about ten minutes.

 Some prefer to sleep on the stomach, however, this places a great deal of torque on the cervical spine, especially with high pillows or using 2 pillows.
-Using cervical pillows with appropriate support and a body pillow designed to help transition to side sleeping can provide a great solution.
+Using a pillow with appropriate support and a body pillow designed to help transition to side sleeping can provide a great solution.

 Improper pillows resulting in poor neck posture as well as lack of cervical support may cause one to wake with neck pain, muscular stiffness of the neck and shoulders, poor blood circulation resulting in arm or hand tingling/numbness and headaches.